ethereum/consensus-specs/specs/custody_game/validator.md

 ## Prerequisites

-This document is an extension of the [Phase 0 -- Validator](../phase0/validator.md).
-All behaviors and definitions defined in the Phase 0 doc carry over unless explicitly noted or overridden.
+This document is an extension of the [Sharding -- Validator](../sharding/validator.md).
+All behaviors and definitions defined in the Sharding doc carry over unless explicitly noted or overridden.

-All terminology, constants, functions, and protocol mechanics defined in the [Phase 1 -- The Beacon Chain](./beacon-chain.md) and [Phase 1 -- Custody Game](./custody-game.md) docs are requisite for this document and used throughout.
-Please see the Phase 1 docs before continuing and use them as a reference throughout.
+All terminology, constants, functions, and protocol mechanics defined in the [Custody Game -- The Beacon Chain](./beacon-chain.md) docs are requisite for this document and used throughout.
+Please see the Custody Game docs before continuing and use them as a reference throughout.

 ## Becoming a validator

-Becoming a validator in Phase 1 is unchanged from Phase 0.
+Becoming a validator in Custody Game is unchanged from Phase 0.
 See the [Phase 0 validator guide](../phase0/validator.md#becoming-a-validator) for details.

 ## Beacon chain validator assignments